CVS, Aetna aim to finalize deal as early as December: sources

 Republican President Donald Trump has promised to turn back many of the Affordable Care Act's facets, but Congress has not been able to agree on a repeal or a replacement.
 The lack of progress, along with Trump's executive order to bring down healthcare costs, has created uncertainty for insurers as they head into 2018.

-(Additional reporting by Caroline Humer in New York; Editing by David Gregorio)
+(Additional reporting by Caroline Humer in New York; Editing by David Gregorio and Rosalba O'Brien)